This post may contain affiliate links. Please read our disclosure policy.

 hand scooping a spoonful of mashed potatoes

-If you try a recipe and you like it, leave us some feedback in the comment section below, and don’t forget to rate it!
-We would love it if you shared it with friends and family.
+If you try a recipe and you like it, leave me some feedback in the comment section below, and don’t forget to rate it!
+I would love it if you shared it with friends and family.

-Finally, please use our hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
-FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of our latest blog posts and recipes.
+FOLLOW me on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of my latest blog posts and recipes.

 Top down shot of mashed potatoes in a grey bowl.

-These Healthy Mashed Potatoes are lighter than traditional mashed potatoes, yet still packed with flavor!
+These Healthy Mashed Potatoes are lighter than traditional mashed potatoes yet still packed with flavor!

 Course: Side Dish